 Why: - Broad audience (thousands of potential customers) - Short sales cycles (buyers ready to decide) - Lead volume matters more than personalization - Simple buying committees (single decision-maker)

-Example: A [pricing varies, check vendor website] project management SaaS targeting "project managers looking for team collaboration tools" generates 500+ MQL/month via content, paid ads, and email nurturing.
+Example: A contact vendor for current pricing project management SaaS targeting "project managers looking for team collaboration tools" generates 500+ MQL/month via content, paid ads, and email nurturing.
 10% convert to SQL, 5% to customers.
-Cost: [pricing varies, check vendor website] marketing automation.
+Cost: contact vendor for current pricing marketing automation.

 Scenario 2: When You Need ABM Only

-Company profile: [threshold] ARR B2B SaaS, mid-market/enterprise focus, [threshold] ACV, 6-18 month sales cycles
+Company profile: B2B SaaS with mid-market or enterprise focus, higher ACV, 6-18 month sales cycles

 Use case: Orchestrated campaigns to high-value target accounts.
 Buyers are complex, long cycle.